Mountain View Fire

-The Mountain View Fire was a fire that erupted near Walker, California, on November 17, 2020.
+The Mountain View Fire was a fire that erupted near Walker, California, on November 17, 2020 due to a downed powerline.
 As of December 11, 2020, the fire was fully contained, and claimed one life.
 The fire crossed the Nevada border into Douglas County.
 The fire was a ground fire and there was little activity due to snow.
-The fire destroyed 70 Homes.
+The fire destroyed over eighty homes.